mitchellh/go-sat/README.md

 and efficient implementations of SAT solving concepts. go-sat translates many of their data representations and algorithms directly due to the clarity of their implementation.

+Beyond Minisat, the SAT community is extremely active and filled with a large array of interesting research papers.
+Thanks to the authors of those papers for making your research public and the relentless dedication of many to improve SAT solving.

+I merely stood on the shoulders of prior work to implement a solver in Go, and claim no credit for any ideas here.